 - Make a budget and stick to it.
 Every week we go through our budget and see how we are doing.
-We motivate ourselves to stick to it by investing the money that’s left at the end of the month in a S&P 500 index fund dedicated to Freyja.
+We motivate ourselves to stick to it by investing the money that’s left at the end of the month on behalf of Freyja.
 This way our financial modesty will help make Freyja financially free when she turns 18 years old.

 Since we are terrible at giving just 3 advice, here is one extra: